Alekla0126/InstaNotes-Website/README.md

 ## Credits

-Created for InstaNotes, an AI-powered note-taking application.
+Created for SmartNotes AI, an AI-powered note-taking application.

-© 2025 InstaNotes.
+© 2025 SmartNotes AI.
 All rights reserved.